Crimzor3086/chrollos/README.md

-# AI Trading Bot
+# Chrolo - AI Trading Bot

 An advanced cryptocurrency trading bot that combines machine learning with technical analysis to make trading decisions.
-The bot features a modern web-based dashboard for real-time monitoring and control.
+The bot features a modern web-based dashboard for real-time monitoring and control, with Solana blockchain integration.

 ## Features